NetFabric-AI/NetFabric-AI.github.io/_people/Marlene.md

 link: https://www.linkedin.com/in/marlene-brakhane/
 ---

-Marlene led operations, business lines, and strategic initiatives in startups and corproations.
-She has more than 8 years experience in scaling, transforming, and exiting startups from Seed to Series F.
+Marlene has a proven track record in scaling, transforming, and exiting startups from Seed to Series F stages.
+Previously, she led operations, business lines, and strategic initiatives in both startups and corporations.